balthild/dotfiles/other/notes/ansi-escape.md

 The value of `<modifier>` is `sum(...modifiers) + 1`.

 Modifiers are put as an extra parameter before the final character.
-Therefore, if the character has its own parameter (such as `C` and `D`), the semicolon must not be omitted even when the parameter is omitted, otherwise the modifier will be interpreted as the parameter.
+Therefore, if the character has its own parameter (such as `C` and `D`), the semicolon must not be omitted even when the parameter is omitted, otherwise the modifier will be interpreted as a parameter.